slatedocs/slate/source/includes/_object-reference.md

 ### Shoji entity

 A Shoji entity is identified by the `element` key having value `shoji:entity`.
-Its principal attribute is the `body` key wich is an object containing the attributes that describe such entity.
+Its principal attribute is the `body` key, which is an object containing the attributes that describe the entity.

 ### Shoji Catalog